Topic 1. Salmon production in changing environments

 1-4.
 Winter ocean ecology and survival of pacific salmon

-One hypothesis is that winter is a critical period for Pacific salmon in the ocean, but winter surveys have been limited to test this hypothesis.
-Key gaps in our understanding of winter ocean ecology and survivals of salmon include: (1) winter ocean distribution and abundance by species and population, (2) ocean habitat environments including prey abundance, (3) key factors influencing winter distribution and abundance, (4) effects of changing winter environments on feeding, growth and metabolism, and (5) mechanisms determining winter survival.
-The international Gulf of Alaska expedition conducted in the winter/spring of 2019 was the first comprehensive survey of Pacific salmon this time of year in the North Pacific Ocean in several decades.
+One hypothesis is that winter is a critical period for Pacific salmon in the ocean, but winter surveys have been limited, and have yet to fully test this hypothesis.
+Key gaps in our understanding of winter ocean ecology and survival of salmon include: (1) winter ocean distribution and abundance by species and population, (2) ocean habitat environments including prey abundance, (3) key factors influencing winter distribution and abundance, (4) effects of changing winter environments on feeding, growth and metabolism, and (5) mechanisms determining winter survival.
+The international Gulf of Alaska expedition conducted in 2019 was the first comprehensive survey of Pacific salmon in winter/spring in the North Pacific Ocean in several decades.
 Results from this expedition will be presented to fill gaps in our knowledge of winter salmon in the ocean.
-Other presentations on winter salmon ecology and survivals are welcome.
+Other presentations on winter salmon ecology and survival are welcome.

 (Keywords: winter salmon, spatial and temporal dynamics of habitat conditions, stock-specific distribution and abundance, preys, food web, feeding, metabolism, growth, trophic and health conditions, survival mechanisms, and others)